Open passport on table with words Student Visa at top and Granted stamped on it

 2. Consult with your US embassy or consulate

 Student visa applicants should generally apply at the US embassy or consulate in their home countries.
 Check the website or call for specific visa application instructions, since each US embassy or consulate sets its own policies and procedures regarding visa processes.
 Students are encouraged to apply for their visa as soon as they receive the I-20 form to provide ample time for processing.
-US embassies or consulates are able to issue your F-1 entry visas up to 120 days in advance of your program start date in the United States.
-If you apply for your student visa more than 120 days prior to your start date as indicated on your I-20 form, the embassy or consulate will hold your application until they are able to consider your application for a student visa.
+US embassies or consulates can issue your F-1 entry visas up to 120 days in advance of your program start date in the United States.
+If you apply for your student visa more than 120 days before your start date as indicated on your I-20 form, the embassy or consulate will hold your application until they can consider your application for a student visa.

 In most countries, student visa applicants must appear in person for an interview.
 However, each American embassy or consulate sets its own interview policies and procedures regarding student visas, so you should consult embassy websites or call for specific application instructions.
 For the current listings of US embassies and consulates abroad, visit the US Department of State.
 You'll find the latest information on visa processing, required materials, visa applications, and processing times as well.